Advertisement

 Your referrer can request a second opinion by emailing This email address is being protected from spambots.
 You need JavaScript enabled to view it. with details of your circumstances and details of why they believe discretion should be given to make an award outside the normal policy on the grounds of exceptional circumstances.
 The request must be made in writing within seven days of the original decision.

-A second opinion will be considered by an Officer who was not involved in the original decision and the agency will be notified of their decision.
+A second opinion will be considered by a manager or Team Leader at Worcester City Council and the agency will be notified of their decision.

 The outcome of the second opinion is final and there is no right to request a review or further appeal.